UPPMAX/uppmax_intro_day_1/docs/sessions/use_remote_desktop.md

     There are multiple ways, these are among the most conventional:

     - Press `CTRL + S`
-    - Click on the 'Save' button at the top menu bar of pluma
+    - Click on the 'Save' button at the top menu bar of Pluma

     ![There is a 'Save' button at the top menu bar of pluma](opened_file.png)